mindojune/speech_mi/README.md

             macro avg       0.72      0.58      0.58       663
             weighted avg       0.74      0.69      0.66       663

-         ==> so yeah it's most def somethign wrong with  BSZ = masking, padding of the AUDIO part (subhanallah)
+         ==> so yeah it's most def somethign wrong with  BSZ = masking, padding of the AUDIO part
     - yes eos
         - ?
     - still the best performance is on frozen encoder + 1e-4 lora